EEvangelisti/hfinder/README.predict.md

-# Predicting Microscopic Structures with HFinder
+# Object Detection and Segmentation with HFinder

 ## Running Predictions